 “My parents had a place just over that hill, but...”

-A shadow crossed her face then.
+A shadow crossed her face.
 Wade guessed it was a painful memory.

-“Lost my parents to illness.
-A long time ago now, but I have my own ranch Just me and my brother,” Anna’s voice was brittle.
+“I lost my parents to illness,” Anna’s voice was brittle.
+“They passed a long time ago now, when me and Josiah were young.”

-Wade made an agreeing noise.
-He too, knew what it was like to have lost parents.
+Wade made noise in agreement.

+“It’s a hard thing losing your parents young,” Wade said.
+“My mother passed early.
+My father did his best to raise me, his son, on his own, but he was never the same without her.”

+Wade glanced at Anna, to see her eyes lost in the distance.
 “Fever?”
-Wade asked softly.
+He asked softly.

 Anna froze for a moment, but drew herself a little straighter on the saddle.
 “Small pox for my mother.
 Heart attack for my father.
 You?”